jvkiran/testrepo/README.md

 #### Logo

 A logo in SVG format needs to be added to the `./src/assets/logos` folder.
 It will end up automatically as inlined SVG in the final site allowing styling with CSS.

+Logo file then needs to be imported and exported from the [`./src/sections/Collaborators/Logos.js`](./src/sections/Collaborators/Logos.js) file.

+_ToDo: remove the need to manually import the logo file._

 While all SVGs are automatically cleaned up thorugh [SVGO](https://github.com/svg/svgo), it's best to clean and export them from the Sketch file under [`./_media/logos.sketch`](./_media/logos.sketch) for easier maintainability.
 Make sure to have the [SVGO Compressor plugin](https://sketchapp.com/extensions/plugins/svgo-compressor/) installed in Sketch before exporting.

 ## Forms